A bunch of peaches sitting on a table

 • childbirth and postpartum depression

-• being excessively fearful (chronically)
+• being excessively fearful (on a chronic basis)

 How to Treat a Yang Deficiency?